convidev-tud/emf-graph-gen/README.md

 ### Runtime Properties

-:ambalance: The current implementation of the generator is not optimized for performance yet.
+:ambulance: The current implementation of the generator is not optimized for performance yet.

 > This section is NOT based on scientific measurements but simple test-runs with time tracking only.

 Generating a graph base model has a sub-quadratic average complecity (estimated / not prooven yet).
 The perceived generation speed is fast for smaller and mid-sized models.
 Generation and serialization of models less thann 100.000 elements (n/e = 1/3) takes less than one second.
 For models with 1.000.000 elements (n/e = 1/3) it takes around 60 seconds.
 However, the generation of edit sequences can easily run into very long (not terminating) execution times.
 From first observations, generation long edit sequences for small base models is fast.
 Generation small edit sequences for large base models is slow.
 The edit algoritm is non-deteministic but assures a non-zero probability to terminate.

 The following table shows execution times for selected model sizes.
 Tested on a MacBook with an Apple M2 processor.
 The follwong configuration is used.
+The runs are **without stepwise export and without e-ids enabled**.
+Both features slow the generator down significantly.

 ```
 modelSize = X,